 Aberdeen had a rich supply of granite from quarries in the city itself, as well as sites like Kemnay and Peterhead, so it’s unsurprising that craftsmen and sculptors created multiple works of art for the city.
 Aberdeen also boasts works of bronze and terracotta.
 It’s common to march past these statues, intent on where we’re going and what we need to do, completely missing out on the history and artistry of these pieces.
 It’s sometimes a pleasure to slow down and look, look properly, at these engaging works of art.

-To discover more about the Look Again festival click here.
-Skene House’s three properties are located in the centre of Aberdeen so an ideal base for embarking on a statue trail or attending the Look Again festival.
+Skene House’s three properties are located in the centre of Aberdeen so an ideal base for embarking on a statue trail.
 Skene House Rosemount is particularly ideal for visiting a list of statues nearby.
-With one, two and three bedroomed apartments and modern duplexes Skene House offers the benefits of serviced apartments with the luxury of a hotel.
-To find out more please visit http://www.skene-house.co.uk.
+With one, two and three bedroom self-catering, self-contained apartments and modern duplexes, Skene House offers appropriate accommodation in Aberdeen if you need it.
+To find out more please visit skene-house.co.uk.
 Call +44 1224 659 392 or email firstname.lastname@example.org for further information.